erjand/technical-interviews/StudyNotes/README.md

 - Space complexity answers the question "how much more memory (RAM) do we need as the inputs get larger?"
 - Space complexity increases with anything that allocates memory (assigning variables, creating new data objects, adding functions to the call stack, etc.).
 - For many languages, primitives like `bool` and `int` add `O(1)` space while things like strings, arrays and Objects add `O(n)`.
-- A common task for space complexity will be to take `O(n)` operations and instead do them with `O(1)` space instead.
-An example of this is being asked to sort a data structure in place instead of copying it to a new one.
+- A common task for space complexity will be to take `O(n)` operations and do them with `O(1)` space instead.
+A frequent example of this is being asked to sort a data structure in place instead of copying it to a new one.

 ### Amortized Runtime

-Amortized runtime is a way of describing where the worst case happens but then doesn't happen again for a while.
+Amortized runtime is a way of describing the runtime where the worst case happens but then doesn't happen again for a while.

-Example: adding an item to a `List` is almost always an `O(1)` operation unless that addition would exceed the amount of memory allocated to the List.
+Example: adding an item to a `List` is almost always an `O(1)` operation unless that addition would exceed the amount of memory allocated.
 If this is the case, the List will double it's size and copy itself, which is an `O(n)` operation.
 Even though the worst-case of adding an item to a List is `O(n)` we still talk about it as `O(1)` since that is what we expect to happen in _almost_ every case.

 ### Syntax and Base 2